8 Unit tests

 8.5 Testing simple equalities

 In Zig, there are some different ways you can test for an equality.
 You already saw that we can use expect() with the logical operator == to essentially reproduce an equality test.
-But we also have some helper functions that you should know about, specially expectEqual(), expectEqualSlices() and expectEqualStrings().
+But we also have some other helper functions that you should know about, especially expectEqual(), expectEqualSlices() and expectEqualStrings().

 The expectEqual() function, as the name suggests, is a classic test equality function.
 It receives two objects as input.
 The first object is the value that you expect to be in the second object.
 While second object is the object you have, or, the object that your application produced as result.
-So, with expectEqual() you are essentially testing if the values stored inside the two provided objects are equal or not.
+So, with expectEqual() you are essentially testing if the values stored inside these two objects are equal or not.

 You can see in the example below that, the test performed by expectEqual() failed.
 Because the objects v1 and v2 contain different values in them.